zulip/zulip/README.prod.md

 #### Users and Bots

-* There are three types of users in a Zulip realm: Administrators, normal users, and botsq.
+* There are three types of users in a Zulip realm: Administrators, normal users, and bots.
 Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the overall realm (e.g. whether an invitation is required to